6 Tips for Choosing an Event Photographer

 6) Speak to them on the phone

 Hiring an event photographer is not something you want to do via electronic messaging.
 You should speak to anyone you're considering hiring so that you can communicate exactly what you're looking for and get a feel for whether or not they'll be able to deliver it.
-And be prepared to answer lots of questions.
+And be prepared to answer a few questions.
 Asking questions is how an experienced photographer determines exactly what you need so that there are no misunderstandings later.
+You can click use this link at any time to schedule a phone call with me.

 BONUS TIP: Get a sponsor to pay for your photographer